amsantac/amsantac-site/training.md

 ##Introduction to Geographic Information Systems
 <br>
-The goal of this course is to introduce the students to the basics of Geographic Information Systems (GIS), cartography and spatial analysis through a series of lectures and hands-on exercises.
-The course is given through a set of modules that include:
+The goal of this course is to introduce students with the basics of Geographic Information Systems (GIS), cartography and spatial analysis through a series of lectures and hands-on exercises.
+The course is given through a set of modules that includes:

 <ul style="margin-left:2em; list-style-type:none">
   <li><strong>1.
 Basic concepts: </strong>Definitions and applications of GIS | Vector and raster data structures | Coordinate systems | Geographical data bases</li>